mellowieee/Capstone-Elementopia/README.md

 1. Run "**git clone https://github.com/mellowieee/Capstone-Elementopia.git**" on your command prompt on your chosen local directory.
 2. TYPE on your command prompt or your terminal in your IDE the following code to **change directory**, "**cd FRONTEND**".
 3. TYPE on your command prompt or your terminal in your IDE the following code to download dependencies, "**npm install**".
+4. TYPE "**npm run dev**" in the terminal to start the application.

 Note: For the IDE's, We are using VSCode for Frontend and Intellij for Backend.
 However, you can always use your preffered IDE.